|

 distribution is observed BUT the random particle movement continues!
 See

-also other evidence in the liquid section below.
+also other evidence in the liquid section after the particle

 |